Berkeley Plantation

 Berkeley Plantation, one of the first plantations in America, comprises about 1,000 acre on the banks of the James River on State Route 5 in Charles City County, Virginia.
 Berkeley Plantation was originally called Berkeley Hundred, named after the Berkeley Company of England.
-In 1726, it became the ancestral home of the Harrison family of Virginia, after Benjamin Harrison IV located there and built one of the first three-story brick mansions in Virginia.
-It is the home to two presidents of the United States: William Henry Harrison, and his grandson Benjamin Harrison.
+In 1726, it became the home of the Harrison family of Virginia, after Benjamin Harrison IV located there and built one of the first three-story brick mansions in Virginia.
+It is the ancestral home of two presidents of the United States: William Henry Harrison, who was born there in 1773 and his grandson Benjamin Harrison.
 It is now a museum property, open to the public.

 Among the many American "firsts" that occurred at Berkeley Plantation are: